aliasghareghbal/my-first-project/README.md

-# hi , this is a first git project
+This is my first Git project.